Xiaomi reveals the Mi 5c, the first phone with its Surge S1 processor

 The Mi 5c has a 5.15" display, the above mentioned Surge S1 CPU, 3GB of RAM, 64GB of internal storage, and a 12MP camera.
 It also has a 2,860mAh battery with 9V/2A fast charging.
 Although not explicitly stated, it appears to have a USB Type-C port from the photos provided.

-Xiaomi also claims that using the Surge S1 processor will enable faster system updates, because it doesn't have to wait on updated drivers.
-To this end, the Mi 5c will receive a MIUI Developer ROM update in March, based on Android 7.1.
+Xiaomi also claims that using the Surge S1 processor will enable faster system updates (because it doesn't have to wait on updated drivers), and that the Mi 5c will receive an update to Android 7.1 Nougat in March.

 The Mi 5c has an all-metal body and will be available in three colors - Rose Gold, Gold, and Black.
-It will be available for RMB1499, which is approximately $218.
+No pricing has been announced yet.

 - Source: